 Water-saving fixtures at the Winship Cancer Institute Center reduced water use by 24 percent.

-The Whitehead Biomedical Research Building and Emory-Children's Center conserve water and energy at the same time by using large heat wheels to wring the humidity out of the atmosphere, resulting in almost 4 million gallons per year of water being captured and used in Emory's chilled-water system.
+The Whitehead Biomedical Research Building and Emory-Children's Center conserve water and energy using large heat wheels to wring the humidity out of the atmosphere, resulting in almost 4 million gallons per year of water being captured and used in Emory's chilled-water system.

 Emory's Evans and Few residence halls, designed to LEED standards, pump collected rainwater using solar power to flush toilets.
 Emory's Longstreet and Means first-year residence halls collect grey water and rain water for toilet flushing.

 Low-flow shower heads, dual-flush toilets, and low-flow urinals are installed at various locations on campus.

 Rainwater cisterns holding over 350,000 gallons of collected rainwater can be used to water campus trees and gardens